Depending on the nature of information or issue being discussed, we typically communicate with parents through the following means:

 - Individual messages to parents (using Class Dojo).

-- Through Tapestry (an online learning platform for Foundation only).
+- Through See-Saw (an online learning platform for Foundation only).

 - The school website (where the information is relevant to all parents).

-- Letters (sent out via Parentmail which is an email system and by Class Dojo).
+- Letters sent out via Class Dojo.
 To request a login, please complete the contact form at the bottom of this page.

 - Via email from the Main Reception account (firstname.lastname@example.org).

-- Via email using Evolve Accident Book to inform parents/carers of any First Aid administred to your child at school.
+- Via email using Evolve Accident Book to inform parents/carers of any First Aid administered to your child at school.

 We always aim to work harmoniously with parents/carers in the best interests of their children and to deal with any issues that may arise in a prompt and professional manner.
 Most issues can be quickly and easily resolved through effective communication and working in partnership.

 Parents/carers have a right to expect the best for their children and they have a right to express their concerns, though at the same time, teachers and pupils must be allowed to work and learn in a safe and secure environment.

 If parents/carers do raise a concern, an initial response or acknowledgment should usually be provided to parents/carers within forty-eight working hours.
 This will then be followed up in whatever manner is appropriate and agreed (which may include arranging an opportunity to find out more details).